 Introverts are not necessarily shy

 The notion that introverts are shy is perhaps the biggest myth about introverts.
 Yes, some of us are shy, but not every introvert is shy.
 Some introverts are rather very confident about themselves and can be very funny and charming.
 Shyness usually refers to feeling anxious and nervous in a social situation.
 Introverts usually don’t feel nervous while talking to people in a social setting.
 They simply feel drained and worn out.
 Introverts avoid social interactions as they will need to recharge themselves later after feeling drained.
 We just like conserving our energy for better and more meaningful things.
-And this is one the best advantages of being an introvert.
+And this is one of the best advantages of being an introvert.

 Introversion is not a disease